Quick answer

-A lease that looks completely standard — correct price, correct term, landlord signature, deposit clause — can silently block your PESEL, banking, healthcare enrollment, and tax registration if two specific things are missing.
+A lease that looks completely standard can silently block your PESEL, banking, healthcare enrollment, and tax registration.
 You will not discover this at signing.
-You will discover it two weeks later at the municipal office when the clerk reviews your lease, identifies the problem, and turns you away.
-The administrative sequence that follows your arrival in Kraków cannot start until you fix it.
+You will discover it at the municipal office when the clerk identifies the problem and turns you away.

 The Administrative Consequence of Getting This Wrong